AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

     >
     > You can enable **Auto Sync** to automatically synchronize and import content from your Git repository into Experience Manager Guides.
 If any errors are detected, Auto Sync is not triggered and the Author must manually import the content by selecting **Import all**.
 Once enabled, Auto Sync cannot be disabled for the importer.

-After the content is imported, it is stored under the **Target AEM root path** configured by your Administrator when setting up the Git Connector.
+After the content is imported, it is stored under the configured **Target AEM root path** when setting up the Git Connector.

 ## Manage Git-imported content